18F/18f.gsa.gov/_posts/2021-03-02-using-agile-and-devops-to-get-better-results-than-a-change-control-board.md

 * More information and context for decisions when they are getting made
 * We can make course corrections quickly, with fewer bureaucratic bottlenecks

-## Traditional Change Control Board
+## Traditional change control board

 Traditional change control boards and most software lifecycle management approaches in government were born in the age of waterfall processes.
 As software development practices evolve, change control processes that were not designed for agile product development processes often become a major point of friction.

-Detailed planning up-front: With waterfall processes, project planning happens first— you must anticipate all needs that the project will have in the future through requirements gathering.
+**Detailed planning up-front**: With waterfall processes, project planning happens first— you must anticipate all needs that the project will have in the future through requirements gathering.
 Absolutely everything needs to be documented during the requirements phase since the deliverable is often handed off to an entirely different implementation team.
-The documation can vary widely in quality, depending on who produces and reviews it.
+The documentation can vary widely in quality, depending on who produces and reviews it.
 This really long report needs to contain everything that might be needed in the future, because changing course after you start will be hard and costly.
 Making thousands of small decisions, without having prototypes to test your conclusions with actual users is a Herculean task that often fails.

 Traditional change control boards use these large documents as their main artifacts for review.
 Though it may feel safe at the time, requirements gathering is a very risky and flawed practice.
 It is impossible to anticipate the needs of all your users and stakeholders, and business needs and policies will undoubtedly change.
 The bigger the engagement, the more likely you won’t be able to plan or anticipate everything.

-Anticipating user needs: Often requirements fail to take into account every eventuality, the needs of every user group and how needs and policies will change.
+**Anticipating user needs**: Often requirements fail to take into account every eventuality, the needs of every user group and how needs and policies will change.
 People are blamed for not planning well, instead of evaluating the planning process.
 Since no one is omniscient, this can be an impossible task.
 The bigger the project, the greater likelihood that something doesn't go as planned.
 Since everything was planned up front, these bottlenecks can create ripple effects, magnifying even small forecasting errors.

-Security as an afterthought: Security is also often considered at the beginning of the project but then implementation and checks for security are left until the very end.
+**Security as an afterthough**t: Security is also often considered at the beginning of the project but then implementation and checks for security are left until the very end.
 At that point making corrections can be cumbersome and these massive reviews can lead to lots of back and forth communication.

-Stakeholder driven decisions: All decisions are made upfront by stakeholders.
+**Stakeholder driven decisions**: All decisions are made upfront by stakeholders.
 They have to take a long time because there are a lot of requirements and they have to think of all contingencies in advance.

-Rigidity: More flexible systems tend to adapt better to chances.
+**Rigidity**: More flexible systems tend to adapt better to chances.
 The worst project results usually come from the most rigid structures that don't have good contingencies for when things don't go to plan or when the unexpected throws a wrench into the grand plan.
 Failures are generally blamed on not enough planning or on poor planning, but the people working in these traditional ways are already very good at planning.
 Change control boards are usually filled with smart, highly-capable people, making decisions the best that they can in a broken framework.
 This isn't a problem that can be solved with better up front planning.

 Once there is a plan, vendors spend years implementing all the requirements.